 Krayot, Ashdod, Beer Sheva — what each region needs

-We see significant regional variance in how the market works:
+We see significant regional variance in how the market works, but in every region BuzzPost is the foundation:

 Krayot (Kiryat Yam, Kiryat Motzkin, Kiryat Bialik): Facebook very dominant.
 Groups "Krayot Apartments" with 30,000+ members, high daily activity.
 Yad2 in second place.
 Here BuzzPost is essential, Yad2 supplemental.

-Ashdod: balanced.
-Yad2 strong (large urban area), Facebook strong (active Russian-speaking community).
-Perfect mix, both channels equal.
-Russian leads come mostly from Russian Facebook groups.
+Ashdod: Yad2 strong (large urban area), but Facebook is just as strong (active Russian-speaking community), and Russian leads come almost entirely from Russian Facebook groups — exactly what BuzzPost covers in three languages.
+BuzzPost the anchor, Yad2 the supplement.

 Beer Sheva: Facebook strong, Yad2 less so.
 Ben Gurion University students search groups more than Yad2.
 BuzzPost with student-targeted posts can deliver exceptionally high ROI.